heyitsyang/AC-Wall-Adapter-PCB-for-IoT/README.md

 ## 3D Printed Enclosure

-STL files and the Fusion360 design file is provided.
-When modifying the Fusion360 files to change dimensions, editing CAPITALIZED parameter values is safe/tested.
+STL mesh files and the Fusion360 design file are provided.
+The Fusion360 design file is parametric in X,Y & Z directions.
+When modifying the Fusion360 design to change dimensions, editing CAPITALIZED parameter values is safe/tested.
 Editing other parameters may yield unexpected results.

 Print the following:
 - Enclosure top (your choice of two styles)